 Minimizing Risk through Payment Terms Negotiation with Chinese Suppliers

-methods you can use to pay your Chinese suppliers.
+In the last post we looked at 8 payment methods you can use to pay your Chinese suppliers.
 In this post, I will look at “Payment Terms” that go along with the choice of payment method & factors influencing the negotiation of payment terms.

 It is important not to confuse “Payment Terms” here with “Trade Terms” (FOB, CIF, etc.).
 “Payment Terms” include:

 - The choice of payment method

 - Whether there is a pre-payment required & the percentage of the pre-payment